Gingival grafting: Specific procedures

 An acellular dermal matrix (such as Alloderm) graft uses donated medically processed human skin tissue as a source for the graft.
 The advantage of this procedure is no need for a palatal donor site, and though some periodontists consider it equally successful as a subepithelial connective tissue graft, others consider it less successful.

 Guided bone reconstruction is a technique in which bone growth is enhanced by preventing soft tissue ingrowth into the desired area and utilizes either resorbable or nonresorbable membranes.
-Metallic membranes or membranes supported by a titanium frame have been tested and have been successful.
-The acellular dermal matrix has been used as a barrier membrane with demineralized freeze-dried bone allograft.
+Both metallic membranes and membranes supported by a titanium frame have been tested and have been successful.

 Through the advent of micro-surgical procedures these procedures have become more predictable and comfortable for the patients.
 Gum grafts are usually performed by periodontists who are trained in these procedures, though general-purpose dentists may offer the procedures themselves.
 Outcome comparisons between both are highly variable, though with periodontists being specially-trained, periodontists generally recommend patients seeking their services over general-practice dentists.
 A literature review in 2018 showed that the amount of gum recession patients had was reduced after most types of root coverage periodontal surgery procedures.
 Reported unwanted outcomes were discomfort and pain, mostly related to the site where the tissue graft was taken.
 This usually occurred in the first week after surgery and had no influence on root coverage outcomes.
 Currently, more research is needed to determine whether one root coverage technique is more effective than others.